 Execution of a subroutine is initiated by a Subroutine command and ended by a Return command.
+Every subroutine contains a Return command.
 The Return command causes the statement after the Subroutine call to be executed; execution then proceeds sequentially.

 The Return command must be the last statement executed in any subroutine.
 (It can appear anywhere within the subroutine, as long as it is the last statement executed.)
 There may be more than one Return statement in a subroutine, just as there may be more than one Quit statement in a WPL program.